PDL Language Tutorial

 true.
 The field repeat

 can contain a string, or a block, or a list.
-If it contains a list, then the list is
+If it contains a list, then the list must be a text

-block.
-This means that all the blocks in the list are executed and the result of the body is that of the last block.
+(which means that all the blocks in the list are executed and the result of the body is that of the last block).

 The example also shows the use of an if-then-else